Christy743/knitting-yarn-deals-cli-app/notes.md

 8. Program

-- A command line interface for project (put title here later), starting with web sites
+- A command line interface for project (put title here later), starting with web sites --choose a website
+--brings up list of yarns
+--choose yarn and it gives price and weight

 User types in request -
 List is generated